haquetarif/haquetarif.github.io/content/about.md

 I've worked for different organizations mostly as Freelance Web Development Consultant.

-In **2020**, I joined weDevs, a leading WordPress development company.
+In **2020**, I joined [weDevs](https://wedevs.com/), a leading WordPress development company.
 I worked there as an **Acting Product Manager**.
 I led the development of weMail, an email marketing SaaS solution.

-In **2022**, I was hired by CNS Ltd., a big IT company with around one thousand of employees as a **Business Analyst** in the Software & System department.
+In **2022**, I was hired by [CNS Ltd.](https://site.cnsbd.com/), a big IT company with around one thousand of employees as a **Business Analyst** in the Software & System department.
 Currenly I'm working here in a **World Bank** Funded Bangladesh Insurance Sector Development Project (BISDP).
+I worked on and ERP (Accounts) mainly.
+I also worked on orther parts like Business Intelligence and HRMS.
+I worked for CNS for 2 years.

+This year **2024**, I have started working as a Business Analsyst at [Apsis Solutions](https://apsissolutions.com/).
+Like CNS, here I also work on ERP and HRMS products.

 I love to stargaze, walk in the moonlight, and read books when I'm free.